 The objective of BE+ is to increase the administrative and organizational capacity in K-12 school education so that teaching and management staff is better prepared to transnational collaboration within the Erasmus+ framework.

 - Support schools in identifying their needs in relation to capacity building;

 - Develop innovative methodology and tools to meet the training needs of school staff-Improve the skills of school staff in understanding and implementing a project cycle management;

 - Develop a toolbox that will prepare schools for the next generation of Erasmus+.

-More than 500 school staff and policymakers will take part in activities that will be disseminated and have the potential to reach and benefit a minimum of 2000 K-12 schools.
+More than 500 school staff and policymakers took part in activities that have been disseminated and have the potential to reach and benefit a minimum of 2000 K-12 schools.

 The line of events have been organized into 4 core activities that are key elements in reaching the overall project objectives: